waterbug/pangalactic.core/CHEAT_SHEET.md

 ## settings -- contents of the files 'config', 'prefs', and 'state'

-* config: these settings can be edited by the user
+* config: these settings can be edited by the user or local administrator
 ```
-    app_channel:        (str)  app channel url or name
     app_name:           (str)  app name
-    app_package_name:   (str)  app package name
     dashboards:         (dict) named dashboards (lists of parameter ids)
     dashboard_names:    (list) ordering of keys in `dashboards`
     db_url:             (str)  sqlalchemy-style db url (only used by vger)
-    default_parms:      (list) ids of default parameters to assign to objs
+    default_parms:      (list) ids of default parameters to assign to objects
     host:               (list) fqdn of message bus host
     local_admin:        (bool) if `true`, user can edit any item locally
     logo:               (str)  logo icon file name